-As children develop their smile, it is important to note the formation and structure of their teeth.
-To do so, we encourage you and your child to visit our experienced pediatric orthodontist in Park Ridge and Norridge, IL.
-The American Academy of Orthodontists recommends that children be evaluated at age seven, and our entire team at DiFranco Orthodontics couldn’t agree more.
+As your child develops, it’s important to pay attention to the structure of their teeth as they smile.
+DiFranco Orthodontics encourages you and your child to visit our pediatric orthodontist in Park Ridge to ensure a healthy smile for a lifetime.
+The American Academy of Orthodontists recommends children be evaluated at age seven, and we agree with their recommendations!

 Early orthodontic treatment, also known as Phase 1 treatment, is advantageous because a young child’s teeth have not finished erupting; this allows us to guide their eruption and address any problems at the earliest possible stage.
 Whether your child needs removable or fixed appliances, early orthodontic treatment can help in the following ways:

 - Provide more room for crowded erupting teeth